 My absolute favorite place in Palm Springs is Moorten Botanical Garden and Cactarium.
 It’s a magical place that really makes me slow down and look in wonder at the beautiful landscape we live in.

-What is it you love most about the community of Palm Springs?
+Brooke Hodge, what is it you love most about the community of Palm Springs?

 Palm Springs is unusual because it has all the charm of a small town combined with the sophistication of a much larger city.
 Good restaurants, interesting people, great architecture and art.
 And all in an amazing setting.